rstacruz/oec-guide/docs/direct_hire_evaluation.md

 ## May 2018 checklist

 As of May 2018, this department issues a checklist of requirements.
-See: [Evaluation requirements](./evaluation_requirements.md). :warning: The list of requirements on the POEA website [is outdated](./skilled_worker_requirements_outdated.md).
+See: [Evaluation requirements](./evaluation_requirements.md).

+:warning: Avoid consulting the POEA website; their checklist [is outdated](./skilled_worker_requirements_outdated.md).

 <br>